BSc CSIT Second Semester OOP: Important Chapter-Wise Questions

 📘 BSc CSIT – Object-Oriented Programming (OOP) Chapter-wise Past Questions

-This post contains the past 5 years' questions of BSc CSIT OOP subject, organized chapter-wise according to the official syllabus.
+This post contains the past 5 years' questions of the BSc CSIT OOP subject, organized chapter-wise according to the official syllabus.

 📘 Unit 1: Introduction to Object-Oriented Programming